Web-n-Composite/crypto-hacks-list/README.md

-<p>Although it was a relatively modest hack at the time, it was only the beginning of the problems for&nbsp;Mt.Gox.&nbsp;In the course of this hack, hackers were able to gain access to a computer belonging to an auditor on a cryptocurrency exchange.&nbsp;The hacker&nbsp;<a href="https://www.ledger.com/hack-flasback-the-mt-gox-hack-the-most-iconic-exchange-hack/"><u>changed the price of bitcoins to $0.01, bought them at an artificially low price</u></a>&nbsp;&nbsp;, and fled with a small fortune.</p>
+Although it was a relatively modest hack at the time, it was only the beginning of the problems for Mt.Gox.
+In the course of this hack, hackers were able to gain access to a computer belonging to an auditor on a cryptocurrency exchange.
+[The hacker](https://www.ledger.com/hack-flasback-the-mt-gox-hack-the-most-iconic-exchange-hack/) changed the price of bitcoins to $0.01, bought them at an artificially low price, and fled with a small fortune.